supersven/ghc-riscv-ngc-talk/slidev/slides.md

 :: content ::

 - How can we allocate register groups?
 (Virtual registers that cover multiple consecutive registers)
+  - This would require the register allocator to be aware of grouped registers
+- Would it be better to apply strip-mining?
+  - Would that work for all `MachOp`s?
 - How to optimize for minimal vector re-configuration?
-  - My naive approach is to fold over the final instructions in the Assembly emitting stage (`Ppr.hs`)
+  - My naive approach is to:
+    - fold over the final instructions in the Assembly emitting stage (`Ppr.hs`)
+    - drop duplicated configuration statements in a block
+  - This ignores optimizations by moving instructions with the same configuration.

 ---
 layout: section